ApexRMS/wisdm/docs/_scenarios/section2.md

 Checking "Read only" prevents the *Scenario* from being edited.

 ### **Merge Dependencies**
-Checking "Merge dependencies" allows the dependencies for the source *Scenario(s)* to be merged, rather than prioritized.
 Dependencies allow different steps of the pipeline to be run in different *Scenarios*.
 For more information about dependencies, see the [SyncroSim documentation](https://docs.syncrosim.com/how_to_guides/properties_dependencies.html).
+Checking "Merge Dependencies" allows the dependencies for the source *Scenario(s)* to be merged rather than being prioritized by the order they appear in the list of dependencies.

 ### **Ignore Dependencies...**
 Selecting "Ignore Dependencies" will lead to a panel showing *Datafeeds* and *Packages*.
 Checking the box "Ignore" allows the *Scenario* to ignore the selected *Package(s)* when running.